China urges Japan to ensure rights of 2 in shrine protest

-BEIJING (AP) — China’s foreign ministry says it has urged Japan to ensure the legal rights of two Hong Kong residents who staged a protest this week at a shrine to Japan’s war dead in Tokyo.
+BEIJING (AP) — China has urged Japan to ensure the legal rights of two Hong Kong residents who staged a protest this week at a Tokyo shrine honoring Japan’s war dead, the foreign ministry said Friday.

-Spokesman Lu Kang did not say whether Beijing considered the protest justified, but urged Japan at a Friday briefing to take responsibility for its actions during World War II.
+Ministry spokesman Lu Kang did not say whether Beijing considered the protest justified, but urged Japan to take responsibility for its actions during World War II, when it invaded much of East Asia, including parts of China.

+“We have expressed our concern to the Japanese side.
+China urges Japan to properly handle this issue and to ensure the legitimate rights and interests of the persons involved,” Lu told reporters at a daily briefing.

 The two were detained Wednesday after one of them set a fire inside Yasukuni Shrine while the other shot video that was later posted on Facebook.